rarezhang/python_machine_learning/readme.md

     + goal: develop a system (agent) that improves its performance based on interactions with the environment --> solving interactive problems
     + maximizes the **_reward_** via an exploratory trial-and-error approach or deliberative planning
         * reward signal: not the correct ground truth label or value, but a measure of **how well the action was measured** by a reward function

+### parametric V.S. non-parametric models
+P 118
+- parametric model
+    + estimate parameters from the training dataset to learn a function that can classify new data points without requiring the original training dataset anymore
+        * e.g., perceptron, logistic regression, linear SVM
+    + the number of parameters grows with the training data
+        * e.g., decision tree, random forest, kernel SVM, KNN

 ### predictive modeling (work flow diagram)
 ![work flow diagram](https://cloud.githubusercontent.com/assets/5633774/24131161/1aa33044-0daa-11e7-896b-15da846f6657.png)
 - preprocessing: